Park Model RV Tiny Home Insurance

 • Optional loss of use or additional living expense coverage

-If you start hearing quotes that are many thousands above that, chances are the home is getting dropped into the wrong category or being wrapped into a full dwelling package that you might not actually need.
+If quotes come in many thousands above that range, the home is likely getting dropped into the wrong category or wrapped into a full dwelling package you do not need.
+Restate the Park Model RV language and try a different agent.

 4. Basic Site Setup